Caring for your Batiks

 - Hang to finish drying.

-- Use cool iron to remove wrinkles from 72" Cotton Jersey Knit and 44" Rayon.
+- Use cool iron to remove wrinkles from 72" Cotton Jersey Knit, 45" Rayon, and 58" Linen.

 A word of caution regarding Dye Catchers or Color Catchers.
-"Catchers" are not intended for prewashing.
-They basically are your eye in the washing machine to see if color is transferring.
+"Catchers" are color grabbers and do not treat the fabric.
+They basically are your eye in the washing machine to see if color is transferring and to catch the color from attaching to anything else that might be in the wash at the same time.
 It will not stop any bleeding or color transfer.
-Prewash your fabric as outlined above and you won't need to worry so much about later color transfer.
+It simply catches color.
+Prewash your fabric as outlined above and you won't need to worry about the need for color catchers. [ This is why Color Catchers are not sold in fabric stores, but in big box general merchandise stores. ]